das-developers/das2docs/das2.3-ICD/README.md

     stream (helps Juno Survey data).

-  * Data packets can have explicit lengths, but these are not required unless you're adding extra non-das2 stuff to the end of the data packets.
+  * Data packets can have explicit lengths, but these are not required unless data packets are appened with extra non-standard stuff.